TITLE 8 SOCIAL SERVICES

 (3) an outstanding warrant; or

-(4) any other reason that creates an unreasonable risk determination pursuant to these regulations.
+(4) any other reason that creates an unreasonable risk determination pursuant to these rules.

 B. It is the duty of the administrator of a facility or the licensee and the background check eligibility holder, upon learning of any of the above, to notify the licensing authority immediately.
 Failure to immediately notify the licensing authority may result in the revocation of background check eligibility.